 Front Range Lumber offers a range of pressure treated lumber products, plus accessories such as specially coated hangers and fasteners necessary when working with chemically treated lumber.

-Our sales staff can assist you in selecting the correct treated lumber and accessories for your project.
+Our sales staff can assist you in selecting the correct treated wood and accessories for your project.

-Please read the Additional Information section below for important information on treatment processes, grades, and health and safety concerns when working with treated lumber products.
+Please read the Additional Info section below for important information on treatment processes, grades, and health and safety concerns when working with treated lumber products.

 Ready to build a pergola or repairing an existing one?